-TMJ pain and dysfunction can be due to a host of problems.
-Recovery is easy if early diagnosis followed by appropriate treatments.
-However, many that suffer from a TMJ pain are unaware of issues until there is significant pain.
-Therefore, it is a good idea to have some basic understanding of the common causes of TMJ pain and dysfunction.
-Chiropractic Specialty Center has the best clinical teams of Chiropractors in Kuala Lumpur who are backed with advanced physiotherapists.
-Our Jaw pain treatments follow the best principles of care from chiropractic as well as from the field of physiotherapy. in essence, you get the best of both when you see our chiropractors and physiotherapists in Malaysia.
+TMJ ear pain and dysfunction can be due to a host of problems.
+Recovery from TMJ pain is easy if appropriate treatments follow early diagnosis.
+However, many that suffer from jaw pain are unaware of issues until there is significant pain.
+Therefore, it is a good idea to understand the common causes of TMJ ear pain and dysfunction.

-It’s nice to have some basic information as to the possible causes of TMJ pain.
+It’s nice to have some basic information about the possible causes of TMJ pain (TMJ ear pain).
 Having this information may assist you, and our clinical team will treat you with a higher degree of efficacy.
-It is, for this reason, we have provided you on this page a list of the more common causes of TMJ pain and dysfunction.
+For this reason, we have provided you on this page a list of the more common causes of jaw pain and dysfunction.
 We have divided them into articular (joint) and extra-articular causes.
-The jaw joint rooted issues leading to TMJ pain are those related to the jaw joint, while the extraarticular sources are those related to an indirect source.
-Without any delay here are the typical intra-articular (joint related) causes for a TMD (TMJ dysfunction):
+Here are the typical intra-articular (joint-related) causes for jaw dysfunction:

 - Intra-Articular causes/Internal derangement (internal structural changes within the TMJ